mahfuztbt/mahfuztbt.github.io/_pages/about.md

 ### I’m really into sports—
 - sometimes I practice **Boxing and Jujutsu**, play **Badminton** with my labmates, **snooker** with seniors, and **Tennis** with friends.
 Every sunday I go to **swim** on my own. **Rowing** is something I love to compete in, and on Sports Day, our department team won the championship and my team got **Third** place.
 Oh, I forgot to mention that I have completed two **Marathon** at XJTU hhhh and try to run regularly.
 For me I’d much rather be active than play computer games. (something totally opposite for a CS students 哈哈）

-### Also I do volunteer work a lot, aa lott as a Minister in Student Union I try to make student life easier by helping them.
+### Also I do volunteer work a lot, aa lott， as a Minister in Student Union I try to make student life easier by helping them.
 - I’ve put together a bunch of activities to promote culture, sports, and academics.
 - Right now, I’m busy welcoming new students (graduate, undergrad, medical, and language) across four campuses.
 I really enjoy doing this-it keeps me busy and active.

-### If you want to see what I’m up to, check out my Instagram.
+### If you want to see what I’m up to, check out my [Instagram](https://www.instagram.com/zoey_chen17/).

 ## **You’re more than welcome to leave a suggestion or just say hi
 Email: **the_bengal_tiger@stu.xjtu.edu.cn**